tocular/snowflake-streamlit-dashboard/README.md

 ### Automated Data Refresh

-A GitHub Actions workflow (`.github/workflows/refresh_data.yml`) automates data refresh on a 15-minute schedule:
+A GitHub Actions workflow (`.github/workflows/refresh_data.yml`) automates data refresh on a monthly schedule:

 1. Executes the data generation notebook
+2. Checks for severe anomalies and sends Slack alerts
-2. Commits updated CSV files to the repository
+3. Commits updated CSV files to the repository
-3. Streamlit Cloud auto-redeploys on commit
+4. Streamlit Cloud auto-redeploys on commit

 To enable automated refresh:

-1. Add Snowflake credentials as repository secrets in GitHub:
+1. Add the following repository secrets in GitHub:
    - `SNOWFLAKE_USER`
    - `SNOWFLAKE_PASSWORD`
    - `SNOWFLAKE_ACCOUNT`
    - `SNOWFLAKE_WAREHOUSE`
    - `SNOWFLAKE_DATABASE`
    - `SNOWFLAKE_SCHEMA`
+   - `SLACK_WEBHOOK_URL` (optional, for alerts)

-2. The workflow runs automatically every 15 minutes, or can be triggered manually from the Actions tab.
+2. The workflow runs automatically on the 1st of each month, or can be triggered manually from the Actions tab.

+### Slack Alerting

+When severe anomalies are detected during data refresh, the system sends a Slack notification with:
+- Number of severe anomalies
+- Affected countries with scores and revenue figures

+To set up Slack alerts:
+1. Create an Incoming Webhook in your Slack workspace
+2. Add the webhook URL as `SLACK_WEBHOOK_URL` in GitHub repository secrets

 ### Anomaly Detection Algorithm